 Brands adopt different types of conversions depending on the industry they’re in.
-While an online retailer relies on product purchase, a B2B company relies on generating more leads and contact forms.
+While an online retailer relies on product purchases, a B2B company generates more leads and contact forms.

 Product purchase is one of the basic types of conversion.
 This approach is best for eCommerce platforms and businesses selling tangible goods.
 Product purchase has several facets that businesses can decide to improve on.
 Some of these are landing pages, product pages, donations and gifts, and shopping and checkout.

 Optimizing websites enables businesses to lower their customer acquisition cost while gaining more value from their current traffic.
 A successful conversion rate means increased profit and increased ad spend budget.
-Businesses pay for ad campaigns in hopes of bringing in more traffic to their site, while this is true and effective, it is also costly.
-Increased conversion rate means that the current traffic is already making revenue, these already repeat customers.
+Businesses pay for ad campaigns to bring in more traffic to their site; while this is true and effective, it is also costly.
+Increased conversion rate means that the current traffic is already making revenue; these already repeat customers.
 There’s no need to invest more in advertising since you already have the quality traffic.

 CRO is beneficial for businesses regardless of size and industry.
 Some of the common businesses that started using optimization are B2B, eCommerce, media publishing, travel companies, and other agencies.

 Travel agencies face cart abandonment as well.
 Travelport reports that 65% of travelers search flights with agencies but make bookings elsewhere.
 People prefer booking directly with hotels, airlines, and car rentals instead.
-OTAs (online travel agencies) are competing against current because many agencies are focused on getting bookings instead of offering a better travel experience to their target audience.
+OTAs (online travel agencies) compete against the current because many agencies are focused on getting bookings instead of offering a better travel experience to their target audience.

 Bizztravel Wintersport, a Dutch travel agency, also increased its conversion by up to 21% by offering simplified holiday destinations on its websites.
 They took out irrelevant contact and just kept the necessary information on the homepage.

-Optimizing the web page isn’t enough to increase conversion rate.
-There are recommended optimization tools that businesses can use.
+Optimizing the web page isn’t enough to increase the conversion rate.
+Here are a few optimization tools we recommend.

 This tool offers more than just analytics.
 It allows users to create landing pages, sticky bars, and pop-ups.
 It also compares a company’s page to another to help business owners determine the healthy conversion rate that they should be aiming for.
 Included in the insights are the page’s loading time and whether the images take too much space.
 Unbounce costs $99/month.

-Crazy Egg has heat maps, click tracking, and detailed report of site visitors’ behaviours.
+Crazy Egg has heat maps, click tracking and detailed reports on site visitors’ behaviors.
 It evaluates link effectiveness and offers a useful AB testing tool.
-The data helps site owners decide the changes and improvements that have to be done in the site to drive better conversions.
+The data helps site owners decide the changes and improvements that have to be done on the site to drive better conversions.

-Visitors often complete forms but many don’t put much effort capitalizing their forms for conversion.
-Leadformly provide a multi-step form design that allows for more detailed data points.
+Visitors often complete forms, but many don’t put much effort into capitalizing their forms for conversion.
+Leadformly provides a multi-step form design that allows for more detailed data points.
 Site owners will see how much time visitors finish filling up their forms, how users interact with the forms, or at which point users decide to drop filling up the form.

-Conversions don’t happen overnight and businesses may not see the results in a week’s time.
+Conversions don’t happen overnight, and businesses may not see the results in a week.
 It takes time, effort, dedication, and patience.
-Marketers often assume immediate results or compare their results with other company’s case studies.
-Incorrect expectations will inevitably lead to disappointment and the marketing team may end up slowly losing interest to the CRO programs.
+Marketers often assume immediate results or compare the outcomes to other case studies from the company.
+Incorrect expectations will inevitably lead to disappointment, and the marketing team may end up slowly losing interest in the CRO programs.
 This will also lead to a loss of investment.

-A great web page provides answers to consumers before they even ask.
-Live chat is also a great feature that promotes quick solutions to shoppers thus improving user experience.
+A refined web page provides answers to consumers before they even ask.
+Live chat is also a great feature that promotes quick solutions to shoppers, thus improving user experience.

 Amazon displays its shipping costs and terms below the items.
 Buyers immediately know how much they’re paying up for every item they purchase.
 They won’t feel deceived since they’ve seen the total cost beforehand.

 Adding a trusted seal is also effective.
-Consumers often abandon carts because they don’t trust the wb site with their card information.
-The alarming rate of online scammers have caused anxiety to users.
-The trust seal is a good proof of the business.
+Consumers often abandon carts because they don’t trust the site with their card information.
+The alarming rate of online scammers has caused anxiety to users.
+The trust seal is good proof of the business.

-Needless to say, conversion optimization is not easy.
-It’s constantly changing and depends on the trend and purchasing behaviors of the target audience.
+Conversion optimization is not easy.
+It’s always changing and depends on the trend and purchasing behaviors of the target audience.
 Many are still hesitant with conversion optimization due to several factors.

-CRO is a interconnected process, the lack of knowledge is a stumbling block.
-Without the proper process, businesses will continue to try and improve through trial and error.
+CRO is an interconnected process; the lack of knowledge is a stumbling block.
+Without the proper procedure, businesses will continue to try and improve through trial and error.
 That wastes time, effort, and valuable resources.
 It is difficult to measure success without experienced employees in data management strategies.
 58% of CRO professionals have been in the job for at least a year or more.
 Some companies hesitate to spend more and hire a CRO specialist unless there’s an immediate value.
 CRO is not always seen as a necessary marketing strategy.

 Small businesses and start-ups face this challenge as they still don’t have an ample digital presence.
-Unbounce surveyed CRO practitioners and results have shown that growing industries do not have appropriate budgets.
-About 53% of the respondents said that that does not have an exact CRO budget while the 26% that were able to define their budget allocated too little.
-In 2013, most companies using conversion optimization only spent 5% on CRO activities but this budget gradually increased through the years.
+Unbounce surveyed CRO practitioners, and results have shown that growing industries do not have appropriate budgets.
+About 53% of the respondents said they don’t have an exact CRO budget, while the 26% can define their budget allocated too little.
+In 2013, most companies using conversion optimization only spent 5% on CRO activities, but this budget gradually increased.